-It should be noted that over the lifespan of solar panels, the green energy produced does outweigh the energy consumption used for their manufacturing, when sourced responsibly.
+It should be noted that over the lifespan of solar panels, the green energy produced does outweigh the energy consumption used for their manufacturing when sourced responsibly, and loss to waste.
 The PPA term of this Project is 35 years.
 At the end of this time the site will be decommissioned, and the materials will need to be removed.
-These materials, if not restored, reused, or recycled, will add to the cumulative waste issue, and not aid in deterring the generation of more solar PV panels, which is energy intensive and adds to the effects of global warming.
+These materials, if not restored, reused, or recycled, will add to the cumulative solar waste issue.